CHTC/chtc-website-source/uw-research-computing/gpu-jobs.md

 	</tr>
 </table>

-# E. Preparing Software Using GPUs
+# E. Prepare Software Using GPUs

 Before using GPUs in CHTC you should ensure that the use of GPUs will actually help your program run faster.
 This means that the code or